How to Change a Tire Without a Jack

 2. Creating a Lever System:

-2. Ensure the lever is positioned securely to prevent it from slipping.
+2. Secure the lever to prevent slipping.

 3. Maintaining Safety:

-4. Using Available Resources:
+4. Utilizing Available Resources:

 Best Practices: